-THE ATLANTIC ***Honorable mention for the 2022 science writing award from the American Society of Journalists and Authors*** We broke phosphorus.
-In a field of sugar beets outside Cambridge, England, Simon Kelly stands above a narrow trench gouged into the rusty earth, roughly 15 feet deep and 30 feet long.
-“Welcome to the pit,” says … More Humanity Is Flushing Away One of Life’s Essential Elements
+THE ATLANTIC ***Anthologized in the Best American Science and Nature Writing 2022*** ***Honorable mention for the American Society of Journalists and Authors’ 2022 science writing award*** We broke phosphorus.
+In a field of sugar beets outside Cambridge, England, Simon Kelly stands above a narrow trench gouged into the rusty earth, roughly 15 feet deep and … More Humanity Is Flushing Away One of Life’s Essential Elements

 NATIONAL GEOGRAPHIC Overuse of fertilizer has led to phosphorus shortages and water pollution.
 But farms might not need so much to grow healthy crops.
 Read the full story at NationalGeographic.com. *This story was supported by a science journalism fellowship from the European Geosciences Union.

 THE NEW YORK TIMES Read my post on cardboard and the pandemic in the New York Times’ Climate Fwd: newsletter.

 THE NEW YORK TIMES Read my post on smartphone sustainability in the New York Times’ Climate Fwd: newsletter.

 HAKAI Fishing has dramatically reduced the number of senior fish left in the ocean.
 Read the full story at Hakai.